 An Experiment: How Couples Affect Each Other’s Sleep

-The humidity levels that surrounded Freddy were so very different.
-Freddy put off A LOT more moisture, even though they both were wearing similar-weight pajamas.
-The relative humidity around Freddy was an average of 57%, compared to Betty at 46%, and it also fluctuated significantly throughout the night.
-His standard deviation was +/- 10 percentage points.
-Betty’s was +/- 3 percentage points from her baseline average.
-Here it’s hard to believe that they are sleeping in the same bed and only a couple degrees apart.
+However, the humidity levels in the air around Freddy were very different.
+While temperature was a couple degrees difference, Freddy put off A LOT more moisture, even though they both were wearing similar-weight pajamas.
+The relative humidity around Freddy was an average of 57%, compared to Betty at 46%.
+His also fluctuated significantly throughout the night.
+Freddy’s standard deviation was +/- 10 percentage points during the night.
+Betty’s was +/- 3 percentage points.
+Here it’s hard to believe that they are sleeping in the same bed.

 Betty was super fascinated by the data.
-The first time I shared the info, she was like “AHAA!!!!”.
-She had always suspected that Freddy was a sweaty sleeper (and a sheet-stealer), but here was final, compelling proof that it was true, and it had an impact on her sleep.
-For us, as designers and engineers, research like this has been eye-opening.
+The first time I shared the info, she went “AHAA!!!!”.
+Here was final, compelling proof that Freddy was a sweaty sleeper (and a sheet-stealer), and it had an impact on her sleep.
+I’m sure Freddy enjoyed hearing all about it.

 For us, as designers and engineers, we’ve been incorporating our research into temperature, humidity, and comfort into the products we design.
 A lot of sheets are really dense, so we engineered a sheet set that supports positive airflow.
 Colleagues of mine chose a unique weave for our pillow that helps heads stay cool during the night, and we also designed our mattress so it doesn’t trap heat beneath the body.
 Integrating our research into each product we create is part of what’s exciting about being at a sleep company like Casper.
 Now we just need to get a full bed set to Betty and Freddy.

 Jesse Menayan is a design director and holds patents ranging from bikes to furniture, all products that touch the body.